YenHub/list.quickdash.co.uk/readme.md

 ### Localhost keeps redirecting to https://

 This can be annoying, simply visit chrome://net-internals#hsts and delete "localhost" by entering it into the delete field at the bottom

+### Backing up your database

+The database is defined in `./docker-compose.yml`

+The MySQL instance is volume bound to: `./docker-volumes` and is also in `.gitignore`